skidmoco/helloworld/README.md

 # helloworld
-just the basic hello world from the guide
+Hello World.
+Just working through the bits in the hello world tutorial, and getting started on GitHub.
+Glad to be here!